 The ongoing COVID-19 pandemic has severely impacted global economic activity and has caused material disruptions to almost every industry directly or indirectly.
 The full impact of the pandemic remains uncertain and ongoing developments related to the pandemic may cause material impacts to the Company's future operations, clinical study timelines and financial results.
-While the full impact of the COVID-19 pandemic to business and operating results presents additional uncertainty, the Company's management continues to use reasonably available information to assess impacts to the Company's business plans and financial condition.
+While the full impact of the COVID-19 pandemic to business and operating results presents additional uncertainty, the Company's management continues to use reasonably available information to assess impacts of Covid-19 on the Company's business plans and financial condition.

-2. Basis of presentation
+2. Basis of Presentation